For a limited time, you can download Steven Erikson's novella, Crack'd Pot Trail, for only 2.99$ here.

 Here's the blurb:

-You can also get your hands on Nalo Hopkinson's Sister Mine for only 2.99$ here.
+You can also get your hands on the digital edition of Jeff Salyards' Veil of the Deserters for only 3.95$ here.

 Here's the blurb: